apache/incubator-graphar/docs/libraries/spark/spark.md

   -  The vertices (or edges) of the source and destination graphs are aligned by labels, meaning each vertex/edge label included in the destination graph must have an equivalent in the source graph, in order for the related chunks to be loaded as the data source.
   -  For each group of vertices/edges (i.e., each single label), each property included in the destination graph (defined in the relevant VertexInfo/EdgeInfo) must also be present in the source graph.

   In addition, users can use the GraphAr Spark Reader/Writer to conduct data transformation more flexibly at the vertex/edge table level, as opposed to the graph level.
-This allows for a more granular approach to transforming data, as `TransformExample.scala`_ shows.
+This allows for a more granular approach to transforming data, as [TransformExample.scala][transform-example] shows.

 :::